turtlepower93/example-socket-react-chat/README.md

 # example-socket-react-chat
-Simple live chat made with React.js that implements socket.io
+h1 Simple live chat made with React.js that implements socket.io

-##I had no experience with socket.io and spent an afternoon trying to learn the basics.
+### I had no experience with socket.io and spent an afternoon trying to learn the basics.

-For now i've just connected the wires.
+## For now i've just connected the wires.

 # TODOS: